pilgujeong10/SampleCommunication/README.md

 This is an implementation of simple TCP / IP communication in Python 3.
-If you want Data Transfer

-Especially Using Raspberry Pi
-Try to Using it !
+If you want Data Transfer , especially Using Raspberry Pi Try to Using it !

 Thank you